ilfur/k8s_operator_cloudmgmtpack/README.md

    The operator YAML must reference the same namespace as the beforementioned secret, at best the same namespace as with 1) The referenced Docker image is a public one on docker.io, You could reference your own after building by Yourself.
    Be aware that You would need a docker registry secret for a custom/private container registry and an additional parameter "imagePullSecret" in the operator YAML.
+5. Create Your own Oracle PDB's easily through simple YAMLs (a custom resource of the kind "OracleCMP") with just a few parameters.
+   Look at the sample "mycmp.yaml", You only need to specify a zone and template name, a workload name and the name of the database.
+   You could also add a comment and department name.
+The operator will find out the URIs and numbers behind those names and make the Cloud Management Pack create a database accordingly.
+   The operator will also create a secret with admin username and password inside as well as a configMap with database name and the connect string obtained from Cloud Management Pack.
+   Please wait a while (about 2 minutes) until the PDB is created.
+Then the ConfigMap will show the connect URL.
+   You could wait until the status of the custom resource has changed from "INITIALIZING" to "READY" for that.
+   If anything fails, the status of the new resource will show the error message coming from the cloud management pack, like invalid template name, database name already in use and such.
+   When deleting the custom resource, the database will also get deleted by using the URI stored in the custom resource's status.
+   .